yeehaa123/medial_operations/db/medial_operations.md

 #### Readings

 Kittler, Friedrich.
-"Code." *Software Studies: A Lexicon.* Ed.
+"Code (or, How You Can Write Something Differently)." *Software Studies: A Lexicon.* Ed.
 Matthew Fuller.
 Cambridge MA: The MIT Press, 2008.
 40-47.
-Print.
+Print.~

 Sample, Mark.
 "Criminal Code: The Procedural Logic of Crime in Videogames." *Sample Reality.* n.p., 14 Jan.
 2011.
 Web.
 6 Jan.
 2013.